oracle/rwloadsim/BUILDING.md

  * If you want to work on the source, you can do so directly from the src directory.
 If you have ctags and cscope installed, you can type 'make ctags' to create a vi tags file and a cscope.out file.

-Note that everytime you run 'make' in the top directory, the patch level (fourth number in the version) will be increased by one.
+Note that every-time you run 'make' in the top directory, the patch level (fourth number in the version) will be increased by one.
 If you work on the source and do frequent makes, it is recommended that you run 'make' in the src directory, which does not increase the patch level.